p-org/PSharp/README.md

 To systematically test the program for bugs (i.e. assertion failures and exceptions) use the option `/test`.
 You can optionally give the number of testing iterations to perform using `/i:value`.

 ## Publications
-- **Asynchronous Programming, Analysis and Testing with State Machines**.
-Pantazis Deligiannis, Alastair F. Donaldson, Jeroen Ketema, Akash Lal and Paul Thomson. *ACM SIGPLAN Conference on Programming Language Design and Implementation* (PLDI), 2015.
+- **[Asynchronous Programming, Analysis and Testing with State Machines](https://dl.acm.org/citation.cfm?id=2737996)**.
+Pantazis Deligiannis, Alastair F. Donaldson, Jeroen Ketema, Akash Lal and Paul Thomson.
+In the *ACM SIGPLAN Conference on Programming Language Design and Implementation* (PLDI), 2015.